mattl/dbx/community.md

 There are loads of fantastic videos available to give you even more information about Xtreme.
-Come back regularly to see more of the awesome things that people are doing…
+Come back regularly to see more of the awesome things that fans are doing in their favourite hobby!

 <!-- Content Row -->
 <div class="row">